thanhqtran/thanhqtran.github.io/_posts/2026-03-24-vietnam-imf-qpm.md

 ### Trend Persistence

 All AR coefficients for trends ($\rho$) are estimated in the range 0.70–0.95, confirming that equilibrium values evolve slowly.
-The near-unity estimates for foreign variables ($\rho_{RS\_RW} = \rho_{RR\_RW\_BAR} = 0.95$) reflect that external conditions (global interest rates, foreign output) are highly persistent and largely exogenous to Vietnamese conditions.
+The estimates for foreign variables ($\rho_{RS\_RW} = \rho_{RR\_RW\_BAR} = 0.95$) reflect that external conditions (global interest rates, foreign output) are highly persistent and largely exogenous to Vietnamese conditions.

 ## Results from Kalman filtration

 The Kalman smoother is applied to the full QPM to jointly estimate all unobserved trends and gaps from Vietnamese data.
-The figures below show the decomposition of key macroeconomic variables into their trend and cyclical components.
+The figures below show bar decompositions of each endogenous variable into contributions from its structural drivers.

+### Output Gap and MCI Decomposition

-The first figure shows the estimated **output gap** and **real exchange rate gap**.
-The output gap captures the deviation of actual GDP from potential — positive values indicate an overheating economy, negative values indicate slack.
-The real exchange rate gap measures currency misalignment relative to its long-run equilibrium path.
+The first figure decomposes the **output gap** (top panel) and the **monetary conditions index** (bottom panel).
+The output gap identifies the phases of Vietnam's business cycle relative to potential.

 ![Gaps](https://raw.githubusercontent.com/thanhqtran/thanhqtran.github.io/cd5c2fce319b540c0afe4e101527bd725dce1e82/_posts/_assets/tp0e03c5eb_6cde_4aa6_b1e7_dff195b3f2eb_page-0001.jpg)

-The second figure presents the estimated **trends**: potential output growth, equilibrium real interest rate, and the real exchange rate trend.
-These slow-moving components evolve as AR(1) processes and are largely outside the reach of short-run monetary policy.
+**Output gap**: The economy ran a mild positive gap through most of 2015–2019, consistent with Vietnam's strong pre-pandemic growth.
+The sharpest feature is the large **negative output gap around 2021**, driven by the Covid-19 shock — the bar decomposition shows this was dominated by the residual shock term rather than policy tightening.
+Recovery was rapid, with the gap returning close to zero by 2022–2023.
+The forward-looking (lead) component is small throughout, consistent with the low estimated $b_0$, while the lagged component provides the dominant inertial drag each quarter.

+**MCI decomposition**: The MCI reflects the combined stance of the real interest rate gap (RIR gap) and real exchange rate gap (RER gap).
+During the Covid period, the exchange rate channel (orange bars) dominated — a real depreciation of the dong eased monetary conditions and partially offset the demand contraction.
+The interest rate channel (blue bars) became more prominent from 2022 onward as the SBV began tightening, confirming the estimated high weight of the interest rate in MCI ($b_4 = 0.729$).

+### Marginal Cost and Inflation Decomposition

+The second figure decomposes **real marginal cost** (top panel) and **inflation** (bottom panel) into structural contributions.

 ![Trends](https://raw.githubusercontent.com/thanhqtran/thanhqtran.github.io/cd5c2fce319b540c0afe4e101527bd725dce1e82/_posts/_assets/tp6e4a1cc6_7868_485a_8941_aed4c2043db6_page-0001.jpg)

+**Marginal cost**: Real marginal cost is driven almost entirely by the output gap component (consistent with $a_3 = 0.900$), with the RER gap playing a minor secondary role.
+Cost pressures were negative during 2020–2021 (slack conditions), then turned sharply positive in 2022 as the output gap closed and global commodity prices rose.

+**Inflation decomposition**: The post-Covid inflation surge (~2022) is attributed primarily to a large **cost-push shock** (residual term), rather than to demand overheating or forward inflation expectations alone.
+Backward-looking persistence (inertia, $a_1 = 0.419$) amplified and prolonged the initial shock.
+Forward-looking expectations contributed a stabilizing pull toward target once the SBV signaled its inflation-fighting stance.
+By 2024–2025, all contributions are small and inflation has returned close to the target, consistent with the model's relatively low inertia estimate.

 ## Baseline Forecast